Galileo Would Be Stunned: Jupiter Now Has 79 Moons

 And that raises a question: Does an object less than a mile across deserve to be called a moon?

 Sheppard agrees it's problematic.
 "Maybe there will have to be a new definition for the smaller moons.
-Maybe a dwarf moon for anything that's 1 kilometer in size of smaller," he says.
+Maybe a dwarf moon for anything that's 1 kilometer in size or smaller," he says.

 Mini-moon, perhaps?